 WHAT IS THE AVERAGE CLASS SIZE IN THE SIXTH FORM?

 For A Level classes the average class size is approximately 8 with a maximum of 15, but some specialist classes, such as music or languages, may be much smaller.

 WHICH PUBLIC EXAMINATIONS ARE SAT AT HARROW BANGKOK?

-IGCSEs at the end of the Fifth Form, and A Levels/SATs/IELTS at the end of the Upper Sixth (Year 13).
+IGCSEs at the end of the Fifth Form, AS examinations at the end of Lower Sixth (Year 12) and A Levels/SATs/IELTS at the end of the Upper Sixth (Year 13).

 How have your pupils performed in examinations in recent years?

 Harrow International School Bangkok students delivered the strongest set of results in the history of the school last summer.
 More than half of all A Levels and two thirds of all IGCSEs sat by their pupils resulted in A* or A grades.
-Click to view our latest examination results.
+Click to view our latest A Level and IGCSE examination results.

 WHAT SUBJECTS ARE TAUGHT IN YEAR 9?